ANU-HPC/coriander-and-oclgrind/README.md

     docker run --rm -it --runtime=nvidia beaujoh/coriander-and-oclgrind:1.0

-If you are feeling like living in the old school, you can build and run directly -- this is outlined in the remainder of the README.
+If you are feeling like being more explicit, you can build and run directly outlined in the remainder of the README.

 # Build